 The OCTAVE knob allows you to shift the pitch of the chord up or down by up to three octaves if required.

 Use the up and down buttons next to the MIDI CHANNEL display to select the MIDI channel used.

 Normally the MIDI output is sent to a single channel but if the MULTI CH button is engaged then the notes are distributed over multiple channels.
 The lowest note is sent to the channel selected by MIDI CHANNEL and each higher note is sent to a MIDI channel one higher than the last.

 So if the chord is a triad (consisting of a root, 3rd and 5th) and MIDI CHANNEL is set to 4 then the root note will be sent to channel 4, the 3rd to channel 5 and the 5th will be sent to channel 6.

 The maximum MIDI channel number is 16 so if this number is exceeded then some or all the notes will just play on channel 16.

 This multi-channel arrangement enables you to do things like split the chord up so that each note drives a separate monophonic synth.
 Or pan each note of the chord to a different stereo position.
 Or in a sustained pad you could have independent sweeping filters on each note of the chord.
 Or you could lower the octave of the root note and assign it to a completely different patch.
 All kinds of interesting options become available.

-You could also try using two parallel modules the sound generators panned to left and right in order to produce some nice stereo effects.
+You might also want to explore using two parallel Chord Player modules connected to separate sound generators that are panned to left and right.
+This can produce some nice stereo effects.